-Clip-on float blades (Figure 48) are easily installed onto existing finish blades for floating purposes.
+Clip-on float blades (Figure 47) are easily installed onto existing finish blades for floating purposes.
 They are easily removed once floating is complete so that finishing can be started immediately.

-Figure 48.
+Figure 47.
 Clip-On Float Blade

-Float Discs (Optional)
+Float Pans (Optional)

-Float discs, or pans (Figure 49), attach to the spider assembly and allow the trowel to float on wet concrete.
+Float pans (Figure 48) attach to the spider assembly and allow the trowel to float on wet concrete.
 The disc design allows early floating and easy movement from wet to dry areas.
-Float discs are also very effective for embedding large aggregates and surface hardeners.
+Float pans are also very effective at embedding large aggregates and surface hardeners.

-Figure 49.
-Float Disc/Pan
+Figure 48.
+Float Pan

-For optimal pan performance, blade speed must be lowered using the Low Speed Kit (P/N 22587).
+For optimal float pan performance, blade speed must be lowered using the Low Speed Kit (P/N 22587).
 Refer to the Engine and Clutch Assembly section of the trowel parts manual for more information.